 Here’s a list of some variations or modifications you can make to this recipe.
 My recipe for Italian chickpea salad is tried and true, but you may have ideas of your own – which is totally fine!
 Here are some other ingredients you can add:

 - Banana peppers

 - Yellow or red bell peppers

 - Pine nuts

 If you enjoy recipes like my Italian Chickpea Salad, then you may also enjoy these other recipes that are healthy and easy to make.

 Watch the quick video below to see how quick and easy this recipe actually is!
 If you enjoy this recipe, make sure to join my email list for more recipes and tips!

 Italian Chickpea Salad

 - 2 14 oz cans of chickpeas drained and rinsed

 - 6 scallions sliced

-- 1 red onion diced
+- 1 medium red onion diced

-- 10-12 black or kalamata chopped olives
+- 10-12 black or Kalamata chopped olives

-- 2 TBLE chopped parsley
+- 2 TBLE chopped parsley Italian parsley if available

 - 5 TBLE extra virgin olive oil

 - 3 TBLE white wine vinegar (red is fine too or even apple cider vinegar) I use organic apple cider vinegar for the health benefits

-- pinch salt and pepper to taste
+- pinch salt and pepper to taste optional

 - If serving to people who are picky, don’t mention it has chickpeas.
 Too many people think these are boring legumes, but especially for those on a diet – it is a perfect recipe!